haskell-webgear/haskell-webgear.github.io/docs/user-guide/architecture/middlewares.md

----
-layout: page
-toc: true
-hide_hero: true
-menubar: user_guide_menu
----

 # Middlewares

-Middlewares are higher-order arrows that enhance handlers.
+Middlewares are higher-order functions that enhance handlers.
 They accept another handler as a function argument and produce a handler as the result.

 ## Request Middlewares